CEASLIBRARY/EECE1100/README.md

 # EECE1100
+## Introduction to GitHub
-This is an introduction to GitHub
+This is an introduction to GitHub <br>

+This is my first edit on readme